Prerequisites

 Technically speaking, TypeScript is not required to develop an app.
 You can use JavaScript.
 The starter kit is set up to use TypeScript though, and all of the documentation and code samples assume that you're using it.

-To learn TypeScript, read the official documentation.
+To learn TypeScript, read the official documentation(opens in a new tab or window).

 React